bakerjd99/joddumps/README.md

 JOD dictionaries.
 For more about JOD see the [The JOD Page](http://bakerjd99.wordpress.com/the-jod-page/).

 The following example shows how to restore JOD dictionaries from repository dump scripts.
+You can get JOD dictionary dump scripts in two ways.
+You can use Git to pull the scripts into a local repository (item 1), or you can use GitHub's Zip download feature (item 0), to grab the current version of the scripts.
+For simple testing and exploration the Zip download is simpler.

+0. Use GitHub's Zip download to get the current scripts in one Zip file.
+   Extract the files in the Zip file to a local directory like `/jod/joddumps` and proceed to step 2.

 1. Use Git to pull scripts to a local `joddumps` directory.